 There might be some debate as to what makes a chef a celebrity because these days chefs don't cook as much in front of the camera as they once did.
 But if you're on a weekend getaway or a longish vacation in Las Vegas, you're in for a culinary treat.
 Celebrity chefs are drawn to Vegas like a magnet, and all you have to do is try to find the celebrity chef restaurant that best suits your taste--or several of them.
 So along with all the other over-the-experiences in Vegas, you're in for the same level of dining thrills.

 Gordon Ramsay is probably the loudest celebrity chef out there, and in Vegas his restaurants are hot.
 You'll find one that suits your fancy no matter what you have a taste for, whether it's burgers, steaks, takeaway fish & chips, or authentic pub food.

 02 of 07

 Wolfgang Puck's known to just about everyone interested in restaurants, and his ability to create amazing food has helped him skyrocket to the top of every type of culinary list.
 He is the definition of a celebrity chef, and you get plenty of opportunities in Las Vegas to sample what he does best.
-Check out:

 03 of 07